jtimdwyer/arxiv_recommender/notebooks/README.md

 # Notebooks Directory

-This directory contains the main work of this project, mostly in Jupyter notebooks, but also a some python and  bash scripts.
+This directory contains the main work of this project, mostly in Jupyter notebooks, but also some python and bash scripts.

 ## Directory Structure